About Community Cat Champions

 Scholarship Applications

 Applications are accepted during specific periods each cycle.
-Scholarships are awarded at 75% of regular course fee, for use toward an eight week online Community Cats Program Management Course, offered through Benerd College at University of the Pacific.
+Scholarships are awarded for an eight week online Community Cats Program Management Certificate Course, offered through Benerd College at University of the Pacific.
 Interested applicants are encouraged to apply by submitting their application through this website.

 Selection Process